Induction Brazing

 What Is Induction Brazing?

-Brazing is a process for joining two metals with a filler material that melts, flows and wets the metals’ surfaces at a temperature that is lower than the melting temperature of the two metals.
+Induction brazing is a process for joining two metals using induction heating with a filler material that melts, flows and wets the metals’ surfaces at a temperature that is lower than the melting temperature of the two metals.

 Induction generates an electromagnetic field in a work coil that induces currents in the conductive material of a workpiece placed within or near the coil.
 Friction from these currents elevates the temperature of the workpieces and filler to be brazed.